viktorcsimma/KSReals/README.md

 - In the shell appearing, type `pacman -S mingw-w64-x86_64-zlib`; this will install the zlib MinGW package.
 - Now you will have `zlib1.dll` under `C:\ghcup\msys64\mingw64\bin`.
 - Copy it into System32.
-On Ubuntu/Debian; it should suffice to say `sudo apt install zlib1g-dev libncurses5-dev`.
+On Ubuntu/Debian, it should suffice to say `sudo apt install zlib1g-dev libncurses5-dev`.

 #### agda2hs

 Of course, you will need agda2hs.
-Acorn does not get compiled with the vanilla version;
+Acorn does **not** get compiled with the vanilla version;
 _you need a modified one_.
-That is [commit a3c83ad](https://github.com/viktorcsimma/agda2hs/commit/a3c83ad3be876ce0c7aa31157f3107843bf2f465) on my fork.
+It can be found on branch [`have-it-both-ways`](https://github.com/viktorcsimma/agda2hs/commit/a3c83ad3be876ce0c7aa31157f3107843bf2f465) on my fork.
 (But hopefully, these changes will get merged soon.)
 Clone it, check out the commit, then run `cabal install`.

-_(If Cabal hangs on "Building Agda-2.x.x...", you can try pressing Control-C;
+If Cabal hangs on "Building Agda-2.x.x...", you can try pressing Control-C;
-once, it magically proceeded with the installation then.)_
+once, it proceeded with the installation then.

-If this is done, add the Cabal binary path
+When done, add the Cabal binary path
 (usually `~/.cabal/bin/` on Unix and `C:\cabal\bin\` on Windows) to the PATH variable so that the command interpreter sees and recognises agda2hs.